kadhak/Tableau-python-integration-Tabpy/README.md

 # Tableau-python-integration-Tabpy
-Tabpy is a powerful tool which helps leverage python capabilities in Tableau to build dynamic interactive forecast dashboards.
+Tabpy is a powerful tool which helps leverage python capabilities in Tableau to build dynamic interactive forecast dashboard.

 References: